bonjourmalware/melody/docs/docs/quickstart.md

 !!!
 Tip
     You can also write the configuration files later or use CLI options to use it as a standalone binary

-## Firewall
+### Firewall
-Don't forget to check your firewall state to ensure you're not blocking packets from reaching the sensor.
+Don't forget to check your firewall to ensure you're not blocking packets from reaching the sensor.

-## Build from source
+### Build from source

+!!! warning
+    You need the libpcap headers before building Melody.
+Install them with :
+    ```bash
+    sudo apt update
+    sudo apt install libpcap-dev
+    ```

 Build Melody with :

 ```